-Historically, the House of Lords has been the court of last resort in England.5 See Appellate Jurisdiction Act 1876, 39 & 40 Vict., c.
+Historically, the House of Lords has been the court of last resort in England.
+See Appellate Jurisdiction Act 1876, 39 & 40 Vict., c.
 59 (Eng.); see also Glenn Dymond, House of Lords Library, The Appellate Jurisdiction of the House of Lords 5-10 (2007).
 The only relevant decision of the House of Lords is De Nicols v.
 Curlier, [1900] A.C.
 21 (H.L.) (appeal taken from C.D.).
-That case involved two French citilimits of this exception because nothing of the sort occurred in the case at hand.

-In 2009, the newly created Supreme Court of the United Kingdom assumed that role.
-That court has generated no precedent that is relevant here. zens, who married in France.
+$^{5}\,$ In 2009, the newly created Supreme Court of the United Kingdom assumed that role.
+That court has generated no precedent that is relevant here.

+That case involved two French citizens, who married in France.
 Id. at 23.
 They did not enter into either a prenuptial agreement or other contractual arrangement relating to the disposition of assets acquired during the marriage.
 Id.

-After nine years, the spouses moved to England, and the husband became a British subject.
+\\\\\After nine years, the spouses moved to England, and the husband became a British subject.
 Id.
 They spent the next thirty-four years in England, amassing a considerable fortune.
 Id. at 31.
-When the husband died, a question arose as to which marital property regime-France's or England's-governed the ownership of the couple's personal property (the bulk of which was acquired after they moved to England).
+When the husband died, a question arose as to which marital property regime - France's or England's - governed the ownership of the couple's personal property (the bulk of which was acquired after they moved to England).
 Id. at 23-24.

 The De Nicols court looked to the marital property regime of the jurisdiction in which the spouses were domiciled when they celebrated the marriage to determine their rights in each other's personal property.
 Id. at 24, 31.
 That brought French law to the forefront, and the court concluded (i) that an immutability rule was baked into French law, and (ii) that law impressed a community property regime on a married couple's rights in personal property.
 Id. at 24-26.
 The court considered this immutability rule to be rooted in implied contract theory: under the French Civil Code, entering into a marriage without a prenuptial agreement placed the spouses in the same legal position as if they had executed a contract that expressly adopted the community property regime of the French Civil Code.
 Id. at 24.
 Once that regime attached, it could not be changed except by the spouses' express agreement to a different arrangement or by the occurrence of certain external events (e.g., divorce).
 Id. at 26.
-Wielding this reasoning, the court held that the French community property regime gov-
+Wielding this reasoning, the court held that the French community property regime governed, even as to property that had been acquired in England.
+Id. at 30.